-- Prince Hotels Donating one yen for every bottle of local spring water sold to the city of Minami-Uonuma, Niigata Prefecture(details included in the Prince Hotels news release)
+- Prince Hotels Donating one yen for every bottle of local spring water sold to the city of Minami-Uonuma, Niigata prefecture

 - Seibu Construction Building barriers with bentonite clay in landfills to prevent waste from contaminating the groundwater

-- Seibu Landscape Using backing soda instead of herbicides when weeding eliminates the discharge of herbicides into nearby bodies of water and rivers
+- Seibu Landscape Using baking soda instead of herbicides to prevent the pollution of headwater and river

 Protecting forest and species

-The Group companies have been cooperating with the municipalities they operate in to protect forests and green spaces, and companies that have forests on their properties make proactive efforts to conserve them.
+Seibu Group companies have been cooperating with the municipalities they operate in to protect and increase forests, plant species, and green spaces, and those companies that have forests on their properties make proactive efforts to conserve them.

 - Seibu Properties Maintaining lush green spaces at Tokyo Garden Terrace Kioicho, certified as an "urban oasis" under SEGES in 2016

 - Prince Hotels Planted trees on Prince Hotel properties in collaboration with local governments in Hokkaido and the prefectures of Gunma, Nagano, Kanagawa, and Shiga

 - Hawaii Business Planted trees and plants native to Hawaii on hotel properties in cooperation with local environmental groups